 In Australia, this delay in receiving results would not matter, since people would simply make another appointment and receive treatment shortly after they were notified of a positive diagnosis.
-In PNG this would be less practical.
+In PNG this is less practical.
 Only 50% of the population has a mobile SIM, and many people might be unwilling to receive notification about STI results using a shared phone.
 Large numbers of people diagnosed may not receive their diagnosis, or not receive it for a long time.
 Moreover, many people have to travel long distances to reach a clinic.
 Some people also find the clinic environment hostile, and feel judged by the people there, and so want to minimise their visits to clinics.
 Thus, people who have received a positive diagnosis, may also never return for treatment, or may only return later, after they have had a chance to infect others.

 An alternative treatment program for chlamydia involves treating people immediately when they come into a clinic, without waiting for test results.
 This is called periodic presumptive treatment (PPT).
 PPT is typically provided to high-risk sub-populations, especially FSW.
 If enough people are reached, significant feedback will develop between the prevalence among people receiving treatment and the prevalence among their partners, and will also filter out into the wider community.
 This intervention has been used against chlamydia in several large-scale trials, and has proven effective.
 A chlamydia PPT program could be easily and cheaply combined with a PPT program for STIs such as syphilis with a clearer effect on the risk of HIV transmission.
 PPT would then become a combined intervention targeting all three of the hard-to-test STI, the high-cofactor STI, and HIV.
 This paper ignores the hard-to-test STI, and focuses on the effect of the decrease in the high-cofactor STI on HIV.

 Several authors have discussed the use of PPT as an HIV reduction measure, but only one trial has been conducted, with a power low enough that a meaningful effect could have been missed.
 Thus, modelling is required to determine whether a meaningful effect is realistic.
 The only model that we have found published to date is (Vickerman et al., 2010).
-This paper is a model for the impact of treating chlamydia and gonorrhoea on HIV levels in an African context.
+This paper uses a model to investigate the impact of treating chlamydia and gonorrhoea on HIV levels in an African context.
 Vickerman et al. found that an intervention which reached 10% of FSW could reduce HIV incidence by 10% in 3 years, which would be a very positive outcome.
 However, HIV and high-cofactor STI levels in Africa are much higher than in PNG.
 No modelling has been carried out in a setting with HIV levels close to those in PNG.
 This paper aims to perform a pilot study for such a model.

 Methods